- Office of Graduate Studies

 For questions, email email@example.com.

-For questions, please contact your program coordinator or thesis advisor.
+For questions, please contact your program coordinator or thesis or project advisor.

 - Consult with a graduate advisor.
-Learn about your graduate program and the requirements for preparing a thesis.
+Learn about your graduate program and the requirements for preparing a thesis or project.

-- Enroll in your department’s thesis course.
+- Enroll in your department’s thesis or project course.
 University Thesis courses are numbered 691, while Departmental Thesis courses are numbered 699.
+Capstone Project courses are numbered 693.

-- Settle on a thesis topic with the guidance of your department, and obtain Thesis Committee approval.
+- Settle on a thesis or project topic with the guidance of your department, and obtain Thesis Committee approval (if necessary).

 - If required, get Institutional Review Board (IRB) approval.
 Approval of research protocol by the IRB is mandatory if research with human subjects is involved.
 This review is necessary to determine whether human subjects will be at risk and to protect their rights and welfare.
 IRB approval must be obtained before research commences.